 The coated knives were found to release toxic substances when scratched or chipped.

-A link to the entire Kolbotek program, aired on Israel’s Channel 2 TV of Monday, December 26, is posted here.
-Although the show is in Hebrew, those who haven’t seen the program should do so now.
+A link to the entire Kolbotek program, aired on Israel’s Channel 2 TV of Monday, December 26, was posted here.
+But by March, 2020 it was no longer there.

 The program did not say that all ceramic, non stick coated cookware is dangerous, but that some brands that contain high amounts of the mentioned metals should be avoided.